TobyLobster/ManicMiner2021/README.md

 I reimplemented the Meteors and Energy Fields of levels 19 and 20 to use cellPlot not OSWRCH and made the code shorter too.

 The Game Over screen now says 'GAME OVER' and colour cycles it similarly to the Spectrum.

+At the last minute, I realised the shape of the jump was subtly different from the Spectrum, so I fixed this.

+Finally I tested each level in turn to make sure each was completable.